RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

     def is_empty(self):
         return self.head == None

-So, how do we get items into our list?
+So how do we get items into our list?
 We need to implement the ``add`` method.
 However, before we can do that, we need to address the important question of where in the linked list to place the new item.
 Since this list is unordered, the specific location of the new item with respect to